 Here is what Rob had to say when he found out he was selected as our winner: “I was taken by complete surprise by the phone call telling me I had won this award.
 I am humbled and honored by it.
 I didn’t know this award existed, and I had no idea I had been nominated.”

 2020 Helpful Neighbor Nomination Winner: Michael Melarkey

 Wow.
-I am absolutely blown away.
-I am not only shocked I was nominated, but also shocked by winning the Helpful Neighbor Nomination!
-I know there are plenty of people in the community doing great things and it’s an honor to be in that same grouping.
-It takes an entire community to make a change and I’m glad I am a part of it!
+I am blown away.
+I am shocked I was nominated and shocked by winning the Helpful Neighbor Nomination!
+I know plenty of people in the community are doing great things, and it’s an honor to be in that same grouping.
+It takes an entire community to make a change, and I’m glad I am a part of it!

 As we all know, there is a pandemic going on along with social injustice.
 Times have been hard for everyone, especially people of color.
 I was tired of sitting in the back seat and not standing up for something I believe in; equality.
-I went to Madison Meadows Park in Lombard and set up a lemonade stand and raised $1,200 for Color of Change!
-I could not have done it without the help of all my friends, for showing up and staying with me until it started to get dark out.
-There were people who were not able to make it to the lemonade stand, so with the help of technology, people from all across the United States were donating for this cause.
-From Hawaii to West Virginia, people were wanting to help raise money for COC.
+I went to Madison Meadows Park in Lombard, set up a lemonade stand, and raised $1,200 for Color of Change!
+I could not have done it without the help of all my friends for showing up and staying with me until it started to get dark out.
+Some people could not make it to the lemonade stand, so with the help of technology, people from all across the United States were donating to this cause.
+From Hawaii to West Virginia, people wanted to help raise money for COC.
 I am so proud of the outcome.
 I am so proud of everyone in the community who came out and wanted to fight social injustice.